ElinaFF/PICO/index.md

 >
 > *Updated possible labels in the* configuration *panel*

 To build a binary design, you need to define the classes, in other words, to choose what you want to be opposed.
-An exemple using the previous values could be the identification of the sick person, opposing persons tagged with "Sickness A" and "Sickness B" and persons tagged "Control".
+An example using the previous values could be the identification of the sick person, opposing persons tagged with "Sickness A" and "Sickness B" and persons tagged "Control".

 Add the experimental design by clicking on the ```ADD``` button.